aregtech/areg-sdk/examples/02_buffer/ReadMe.md

 # 02_buffer Project Overview

-The [02_buffer](https://github.com/aregtech/areg-sdk/tree/master/examples/02_buffer) project provides a demonstration of using a *Shared Buffer* object in a multithreading environment.
-It showcases the initialization, streaming, read and write operations on the shared buffer.
-The project utilizes `Thread`, `IEThreadConsumer`, and `SharedBuffer` objects.
+The **[02_buffer](./02_buffer)** project demonstrates how to use a *Shared Buffer* in a multithreaded environment.
+It highlights the process of initializing a shared buffer, performing read and write operations, and handling data streaming between threads.
+This example makes use of the `Thread`, `IEThreadConsumer`, and `SharedBuffer` classes, providing a practical introduction to managing shared resources in a multithreading context within the AREG SDK.